 Housemaster of Peterborough House

 Peterborough House offers a friendly, homely and happy place, with lots of indoor and outdoor space in which our boys, aged 10–13 years, live and work.
-We have a mix of full boarders and day boarders from countries all over the globe, as well as the UK, who form our house community and we celebrate this diversity of talent and seek to develop everyone’s individual strengths during their time with us.
+We have a mix of boarders and day pupils from countries all over the globe, as well as the UK, who form our house community and we celebrate this diversity of talent and seek to develop everyone’s individual strengths during their time with us.

 Peterborough House offers a friendly, homely and happy place, with lots of indoor and outdoor space in which our boys live and work.